srobo/volunteer-emails/SR2020/2020-02-20-competition-reminder.md

 ## We still need volunteers for the competition!

 The dates will be April 18th - 19th, with set-up days on the 16th and 17th if you’re available!
 The venue is RUSU, the University of Reading Student Union.
+See more on the website in the [competition event page](https://studentrobotics.org/events/sr2020/competition/).

 Accommodation will be provided for volunteers, and we’ll provide lunch on the competition days.
 We may also reimburse travel depending on the budget, so keep your travel receipts!